marcoXbresciani/TKCompanionApp/README.md

 Invariant Sections, no Front-Cover Texts, and no Back-Cover Texts.
 A copy of the license is included in the section entitled "GNU Free Documentation License".

-This is a freely licensed work, as explained in the Definition of Free Cultural Works.
 ```

 ### GNU GENERAL PUBLIC LICENSE

 Version 3, 29 June 2007